-Why is it that some people store their body-fat around their middle while others store it on their thunder thighs and their bodacious bottoms?.
+Why is it that some people store their body-fat around their middle while others store it on their thighs and bottom?

-If you struggle with your weight, your doctor has probably told you that your genetics predisposes you to be either an “apple” or a “pear” when it comes to your body-fat distribution.
+According to the medical community, your genetic makeup predisposes you to be either an “apple” or a “pear” when it comes to your body-fat distribution.

 Keep in mind, this is not an absolute.
-Some men are pear-shaped and some women are apple-shaped.
+Some men are pear-shaped and some women become apple-shaped, particularly after menopause.

-For a more thorough discussion of the health implications of being an apple or a pear, check out what the Mayo Clinic has to say about it.
+Note: For a more thorough discussion of the health implications of being an apple or a pear, click here.

 Of all of the different types of hormone receptors, fat cells have only two – Alpha 2 (A2) and Beta 1 (B1).

-(Adrenaline could also set off this procedure, but your body-fat lacks the major arteries and veins that adrenaline needs to travel in – sorry)
+Note: Adrenaline could also set off this procedure, but your body-fat lacks the major arteries and veins that adrenaline needs to travel in.

 Doesn’t sound good does it?

-But this still doesn’t answer why my love handles / butt / thunder thighs are fatter than the rest of my body.
-Hopefully, this will make things clearer….
+But this still doesn’t answer why my love handles / butt / etc… is fatter than the rest of my body.
+Hopefully this does: